samharrison7/fortran-error-handler/README.md

 A number of further classes provide added functionality:

-- [Result](doc/Result.md): A Result object, though not required to use the framework, is designed as an object to be return from any procedures that may throw an error.
-It consists of data (i.e., what the function should return if there aren't any errors) and an ErrorInstance.
-Result itself is an abstract class and is extended by separate classes for each rank (dimensionality) of data, e.g. `type(Result2D)` is used for data of rank-2 (2 dimensional).
+- [Result](doc/Result.md): A Result object, though not required to use the framework, is designed as an object to be returned from any procedures that may throw an error.
+It consists of data (i.e., what the function should return if there aren't any errors) and an array of ErrorInstances. `Result` itself is extended by separate classes for each rank (dimensionality) of data, e.g. `type(Result0D)` is used for scalar data (0D), `type(Result2D)` is used for data of rank-2 (2D). `type(Result)` contains no data, just errors.
 - [ErrorCriteria](doc/ErrorCriteria.md): This class extends the ErrorHandler and defines a number of common "criteria" used for error checking, such as checking whether a number falls between given bounds.
 Criteria functions expedite the error checking process with intuitive function calls returning pre-defined ErrorInstances.

 <a name="usage-quickstart"></a>